 We think it almost certainly will, and that Intel could do the same thing with its “Falcon Shores” Xeon SP-Xe HPC hybrids, as we talked about a few weeks ago.

 However the compute engines are built, the El Capitan machine is to have more than 2 exaflops of peak theoretical performance at FP64 double precision floating point, and aims to consume less than 40 megawatts of power.
 By going with the architecture that it did.
 Livermore was able to get about 30 percent more FP64 flops than the “more than 1.5 exaflops” it had originally planned for the same money, and we think part of that performance boost came from letting the power draw on the box go from around 30 megawatts to kissing 40 megawatts.

-Importantly, El Capitan is supposed to provide more than 10X the performance of real-world applications compared to the “Sierra” systems, built by IBM using Power9 CPUs and Nvidia V100 GPUs.
+Importantly, El Capitan is supposed to provide more than 10X the performance of real-world applications compared to the “Sierra” system, built by IBM using Power9 CPUs and Nvidia V100 GPUs.

 The other interesting bit from Quinn’s presentation above is that the El Capitan system will make use of the Tri-lab Operating System Stack (TOSS) and the Tri-lab Common Environment (TCE) systems software created by Lawrence Livermore, Sandia National Laboratories, and Los Alamos National Laboratory.
 This software normally runs on the more generic capacity clusters at these three US Department of Energy labs, while the capability-class machines run the software stack provided by the prime contractors of the machines – IBM did Red Hat Enterprise Linux and other stuff and Cray had a variant of SUSE Linux that was tweaked to run on its iron and to support Cray’s compilers and runtimes.